Class AbstractDelegate<C extends JComponent>

 Component.getMaximumSize()for more information.- Returns:

-- The maximum size of the component.
+- The maximum size of the component in "developer pixels".

 -